This article has links to products and services we love, which we may make commission from.

 Day Two – Skye Attractions

-Today, explore the island itself with a knowledgeable guide who will regale you with the history of the island and its attractions.
+Today, explore the island with a knowledgeable guide who will tell you about its history and attractions.

-With attractions such as the Old Man of Stor, the waterfalls of Kilt Rock, and Dunvegan Castle, you will be spoilt for choice.
+You will be spoilt for choice with attractions such as the Old Man of Stor, the waterfalls of Kilt Rock, and Dunvegan Castle.

 Day Three – Jacobite Steam Train, aka Harry Potter Train